Children and Families Access Team

-Work relating to Child Protection Investigations and Youth Justice is now picked up by the Protecting Children Team.
-The team are based at the Joint Child Protection Unit, Elgin, and at Beechbrae Learning Centre, Elgin.
+Work relating to Child Protection Investigations and Youth Justice is now picked up by the Children and Families Access Team.
+The team are based at the Joint Child Protection Unit, Elgin.

-Protecting Children will typically take a case from initial investigation to the first review Case Conference, and will refer cases on as appropriate if longer term needs are identified.
+Children and Families Access Team will typically take a case from initial investigation to the first review Case Conference, and will refer cases on as appropriate if longer term needs are identified.
 In certain circumstances, such as when a child already has an allocated social worker, the Child Protection Investigation may be carried out by a social worker within another team.

-The Protecting Children Team also have a remit to undertake preventative and early intervention work.
+The Children and Families Access Team also have a remit to undertake preventative and early intervention work.
 Often this work will be part of a multi-agency approach and will take place within schools and local communities.
 Specific training for staff teams will also be provided.

-Staffing within the Protecting Children Team comprises of a Senior Social Worker, Social Workers, Project Workers, Family Support Workers and admin support.
+Staffing within the Children and Families Access Team comprises of a Senior Social Worker, Social Workers, Project Workers, Family Support Workers and admin support.

 How to Access the Service:

 Children and Families Access Team - 01343 554370

 The Joint Child Protection Unit (JCPU) is based in Elgin and covers the whole of Moray.
 The majority of children are loved and nurtured by their parents or carers.
 However, there are some children whose needs are not being adequately met and who are not safe from harm.
 The Joint Child Protection Unit has the responsibility to investigate cases of actual or suspected abuse against children.

 The Unit consists of Social Workers, Police Officers and Health professionals who work together and are experienced in working with children, young people and their families on child protection matters.
 The type of concerns that the unit investigate include Physical Abuse, Sexual Abuse, Emotional Abuse and Neglect.
 At all times during the investigation the safety and well-being of the child is the most important issue.